 view all relevant documents, see the OCPM Web site.

 The final by-law is slated for adoption in early 2020, and should take effect on January 1, 2021.

 A few definitions

-Social housing is housing whose construction is subsidized by a social and community housing program run by the Québec government (currently: AccèsLogis Québec and AccèsLogis
+Social housing Social housing is housing whose construction is subsidized by a social and community housing program run by the Québec government (currently: AccèsLogis Québec and AccèsLogis

-Affordable housing Under the By-law, housing is considered "affordable" when its rent or purchase price is situated below the ceilings defined by the By-law.
+Affordable housing Under the By-law, housing is considered "affordable" when its rent or purchase price is situated below the ceilings defined by the by-law.
 These ceiling prices are

 equal to or slightly lower than the market prices of housing of modest design.

 Family housing Family housing may be social, affordable or at market price.
 It has at least three bedrooms and sufficient space for a family, namely a gross area of 86 m2 for the "downtown" and "inner neighbourhoods"territories, and a gross area of 96 m2 for the "periphery" and "outskirts" territories.
 Such housing may be rented